prnshjh/ai-customer-bot/README.md

 # 🤖 AI Customer Support Bot

-An AI-powered customer support assistant leveraging **Supabase** for session management and storage, and **Gemini (Google Generative AI)** for intelligent query handling and conversation understanding.
+An AI-powered customer support assistant leveraging **Supabase** for session management and storage, and **Gemini (Google Generative AI)** for intelligent query handling and conversation understanding[...]
 Simulates realistic customer support with **FAQ-based responses**, **contextual memory**, and **escalation scenarios**.

 ---